ros2-realtime-demo/pendulum/docs/real_time_tutorial.md

 ## Examples

-For the moment it is not possible in this demo to configure the real-time setting using the ROS 2 launch system.
-For this reason if we want to play with the real-time settings we have to launch the demo executables using ros2 run.
+For the moment it is not possible in this demo to configure the real-time settings using the ROS 2 launch system.
+For this reason if we want to tune the real-time settings we have to launch the demo executables using ros2 run.

 ### Enable statistics publishers